Last Updated on 21 August 2024 by Cycloscope

 The 1/2 overnights from Livingstonia to Chelinda Camp up Nyika Plateau, and the coastal hike (also about 3 days) from Chitimba (the lakeshore village down from Livingstonia) to Usisya.

-Great accommodation options are available near Livingstonia, the backpacking-vibe of the Mushroom Farm, and the chilled and incredible attention to details of Lukwue (closed at the moment).
+Great accommodation options are available near Livingstonia, the backpacking vibe of the Mushroom Farm, and the chilled and incredible attention to detail of Lukwue (closed at the moment).
 Those are both budget-friendly accommodations, but if you want to spend even less there’s a local guesthouse in the town.

 There’s accommodation in Chitimba but we don’t recommend staying in any of those places, except the Kings Highway camp, which is a great stop for overlanders.